 Atmel supplies its devices as standard products, ASICs, or ASSPs depending on the requirements of its customers.

 Atmel serves a range of applications including consumer, communications, computer networking, industrial, medical, automotive, aerospace and military.
-It is an industry leader in microcontroller and touch systems, notably for embedded systems.
+It is an industry leader in microcontroller and touch systems, notably for embedded systems, the such as famous Arduino development kits.

 Atmel’s corporate headquarters is in San Jose California.
 It has large locations in Trondheim, Norway, Colorado Springs, Colorado, Chennai, India, Shanghai, China, Taipei, Taiwan, Rousset, France, Heilbronn, Germany, Whiteley, UK and Munich, Germany, in addition to a number of other worldwide sites.
 Atmel is pursuing a “fab-lite” strategy, making much of its product line at vendor fabs.
 It owns a facility in Colorado Springs that manufactures its XSense line of flexible touch sensors.